The anomaly that was not meant IIB: Duality anomalies of type IIB string theory

 Here, $\eta_-^{\text{Sig}}$ is (modulo an integer) the $\eta$-invariant of the operator appearing as the boundary contribution to the APS index theorem for the 12-dimensional signature operator,

 where $\text{L}$ is the Hirzebruch L-genus (see e.g.~\cite{Alvarez-Gaume:1984zlq}).

-As discussed at length in \cite{Monnier:2011mv,Monnier:2011rk,Monnier:2013kna,Hsieh:2020jpj}, to properly define the partition function of a self-dual field requires specifying a quadratic refinement $\tilde{\mathcal{Q}}$ of the bilinear pairing in differential cohomology.
+As discussed at length in \cite{Monnier:2011mv,Monnier:2011rk,Monnier:2013kna,Hsieh:2020jpj}, to properly define the partition function of a self-dual field requires specifying a quadratic refinement $\tilde{\mathcal{Q}}$ of the bilinear pairing in differential cohomology\footnote{Or a more sophisticated differential cohomology theory.
+For instance, in perturbative string theory, RR fields are quantized in differential K theory.
+This theory has a map to differential cohomology, and the discussion in the main text holds, with the caveat that one must restrict to differential cohomology classes in the image from the map in differential K theory.
+The differential K-theory description is difficult to reconcile with duality \cite{DMW02}; We expect that similar features hold for whichever differential cohomology theory must be used when general duality bundles are turned on.}.
 But because reflections in the duality group act on $C_4$, this pairing is actually defined on a twisted differential cohomology group.
 We take the next few paragraphs to explain how to define this pairing, the quadratic refinement, and the Arf invariant.

 If $X$ is a Spin-$\GL^+(2, \Z)$-manifold, it has a canonical local system $L$, defined to be the associated local system to the duality $\GL(2, \Z)$-bundle via the determinant $\det\colon \GL(2, \Z)$ $\to\mathrm{Aut}(\Z) = \{\pm 1\}$.
 In other words, if the monodromy of the duality bundle around a class $\gamma\in\pi_1(X)$ is a reflection, $\gamma$ acts on $L$ by $-1$; otherwise $\gamma$ acts by the identity.
 Because reflections in $\GL(2, \Z)$ act by $-1$ on $C_4$, $C_4$ is actually a cocycle for the twisted differential cohomology group $\check H^5(X; L)$. $\GL(2, \Z)$ acts by the identity on $L\otimes L$, which means that the product of two twisted cohomology classes untwists.